 Trade sale.
 This is a simple exit with no significant disadvantage and with the opportunity to return cash to the fund immediately.

 Secondary buyout.
-A secondary buyout involves a sale of a portfolio company to another private equity fund.
+A secondary buyout involves a sale of a portfolio company to another PE fund.
 However, the exiting fund is exposed to potential market embarrassment if the acquiring fund achieves a swift exit with a significant return.

 Asset sales.
 These are less common as a means of exit and are likely to be tax driven.
 A liquidation of the portfolio company following the sale of its assets allows the return of cash to the investors through a distribution on winding-up.
-Again, there is an administrative delay between sale of the assets and the return of cash to the fund.
+There is an administrative delay between sale of the assets and the return of cash to the fund.

 Portfolio sales.
-Portfolio sales where a private equity fund sells a group of its investments to another fund are also relatively uncommon.
+Portfolio sales where a PE fund sells a group of its investments to another fund are also relatively uncommon.
 They are often driven by the requirement to wind-up a particular fund.
 Certain PE funds specialise in making whole portfolio acquisitions from other funds.

 Where the investment has been unsuccessful the options for the private equity fund are limited.
 It can sell at a loss if there is an interested party or the company may go into insolvent liquidation, which is an unattractive prospect for an investor who may have directors on the board whose actions may be scrutinised.
 More common in recent years have been pre-pack deals where a deal for the sale of the assets and business is reached before the appointment of an administrator.